Yashdatascience1/Supervised-Machine-Learning/README.md

 # Supervised-Machine-Learning
 This repository contains my work done on creating the machine learning model to determine the CTC for the candidate applying at a company
+Click this url[https://yashdatascience1-supervised-machine-learning-app-part-32w61f.streamlitapp.com/] to view the web app